 - 1. Go to Google Domains > Domains, and select a domain. - 2.
 Click the Delete button.
 A confirmation dialog displays. - 3.
 Click Yes.

 Quarantine Management

-You can view and whitelist files quarantined by FortiSandbox or AntiVirus from a central management Files pane.
+You can view and whitelist files that FortiSandbox or AV quarantined from a central management Files pane.
 You can also view and delete whitelisted files from the Whitelist pane.